Authentic German potato salad made with an amazing warm bacon vinaigrette, straight from Mom’s recipe box!

 a few variation ideas

-- Use dill instead of parsley and chives.
+- Use lots of fresh dill instead of parsley and chives.

 the bottom line

-I was all set to start peeling another batch of potatoes when I began to slice mine and realized that they were fairly soft.
-I figured I boiled them a few minutes too long for the defined slices I was aiming for.
-But I tell you what…this stuff is gooooood, just as is.
-The soft edges of the potato drink in that amazing dressing and the whole package is pretty perfect.
-So as far as I’m concerned this recipe is a big success.
-(It’s helped banish the memory of those gloppy tubs of supermarket German potato salad from my mind forever.)
+I tell you what…this stuff is gooooood.
+The soft edges of the potato drink in that amazing dressing with its characteristic twang, and the whole package is pretty perfect.
+My recipe has helped banish the memory of those gloppy tubs of supermarket German potato salad from my mind forever.

 more summer sides to try